core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # The COSE Object # {#sec-cose-object}

 Building on Section 5 of {{RFC8613}}, this section defines how to use COSE {{RFC8152}} to wrap and protect data in the original message.
 OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Associated Data (AEAD) algorithm.
-For the group mode of Group OSCORE, the following modifications apply.
+Unless otherwise specified, the following modifications apply for both the group mode and the pairwise mode of Group OSCORE.

 ## Counter Signature # {#sec-cose-object-unprotected-field}

-The 'unprotected' field MUST additionally include the following parameter:
+For the group mode only, the 'unprotected' field MUST additionally include the following parameter:

 * CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the sender as described in Appendix A.2 of {{RFC8152}}, by using its own private key and according to the Counter Signature Algorithm and Counter Signature Parameters in the Security Context.
 In particular, the Sig_structure contains the external_aad as defined in {{sec-cose-object-ext-aad-sign}} and the ciphertext of the COSE_Encrypt0 object as payload.